Spring 2019 edition

 A Note from the Ed/Lib Team

-We’re giving away signed F&Gs of Limitless, prints, and posters to five lucky winners!
+We’re giving away signed copies of Lady Midnight and Queen of Air and Darkness chapter samplers to four lucky winners!

 CLICK HERE TO ENTER!

 Spend a few minutes with each S&S editor as they highlight a title from their Spring lists!